FrankWan27/Blitz-Minesweeper/README.md

 - Handle single player
 - Asks for player name
 - Timer not ending the game
-- End game when only mines are left

 FOR LATER:
 - middle click reveal